TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 ✔️ **Low-priority tickets are a hidden SLA drain.** Representing 44.44% of MTTR distribution, low-priority tickets are routinely deprioritized until they breach SLA.
 Setting maximum age limits and auto-escalation rules for aging low-priority tickets would materially reduce overall breach rates.

 ✔️ **Geographic performance gaps need country-level action plans.** Netherlands and Spain consistently show higher MTTR across all ticket types, while Austria resolves fastest.
 A structured knowledge-sharing program from high-performing to low-performing countries is a low-cost, high-impact lever.

-✔️ **Incident management is working - scale the model.** Incidents have the highest daily volume yet the lowest MTTR (2.7 days), proving the triage and escalation process works.
-Applying the same discipline to Request and Problem ticket workflows is the clearest path to reducing overall MTTR and SLA breach rates system-wide.